 Today, mobile money has managed to penetrate over 70% of the Kenyan population, with more people claiming access to services such as Safaricom’s M-Pesa than ever before.
 Yet, how, and at what rate, Kenya’s population adopts new mobile money accounts and financial technologies vary across gender and age.
-Financial inclusion, while often measured as an aggregate number, is multidimensional and appears, group-by-group, as a mosaic, not a single-coloured map.
-As preliminary findings from an upcoming brief published by FSD Kenya shows, consumers have varying experiences, usage patterns as well as experiences and sentiments toward the technology.
+Inclusion, while often measured as an aggregate number, is multidimensional and appears, group-by-group, as a mosaic, not a single-coloured map.
+As preliminary findings from a recent brief published by FSD Kenya shows, consumers have varying experiences and usage patterns as well as experiences and sentiments toward the technology.

-Here are some of the brief’s key highlights:
+Here are some of the report’s key highlights:

 Statistically, men, women, and young adults have exhibited varying adoption rates over the last seven years.
 According to FinAccess Data collected in 2009 and 2016, men were the most active users.
 But women and young adults (both men and women aged 15-25) also exhibited revealing adoption trends: